open-guides/og-aws/README.md

 	1. Explicit deny: The most restrictive policy wins.
 	2. Explicit allow: Access permissions to any resource has to be explicitly given.
 	3. Implicit deny: All permissions are implicitly denied by default.
--	You can test policy permissions via the AWS IAM [policy simulator tool tool](https://policysim.aws.amazon.com/home/index.jsp).
+-	You can test policy permissions via the AWS IAM [policy simulator tool](https://policysim.aws.amazon.com/home/index.jsp).
 This is particularly useful if you write custom policies.

 ### Security and IAM Tips